 What happens after I sign up?

 Our staff will review your application and make sure you are eligible.
 If any items of the application are missing, they will contact you with instructions.
-Once your application is complete, you will receive a welcome to Jaguar LEAP message with next steps including completing the online orientation and meeting with your advisor.
+Once your application is complete, you will receive a welcome to Jaguar LEAP message with next steps including completing the ROAR orientation and meeting with your advisor.

 Can I participate in Jaguar LEAP if I am in TRiO?